VolkerL/spt/README.md

 - *project* - This option specifies the project path.
   In this case it is the path to the project that hosts your SPT test cases.
 - *builder* - Specifies which builder should be executed on the test cases.
-  I picked `test-runner-file` as that is the only one I tested so far.
+  I picked `testrunnerfile` as that is the only one I tested so far.
   This builder runs the testcases in the given file.

+  *Note:* The builder name is not the strategy name, but the name as appears in the menu!
 - *build-on* - This is how you tell Sunshine on what file the builder should be run.
   If your testcase is located in the root of your `project` and called `testcase.spt` then you don't have to change anything here.
   If you want to run multiple files at once, that might be possible with the `build-on-all` option, but I didn't test that yet.
+This `build-on-all` takes a path to a folder (relative to the `project`) and will build on all files in that folder.
 - *no-analysis* - As Sunshine expects the observer strategy of your language to be able to handle a list of files and SPT does not yet handle that, analysis would fail.
   The hardcore SPT developer might be interested to know that the current use of Dynamic Rules